anoma/nspec/docs/architecture-2/engines/p2p.md

     The difference between topics and external identities is that topics cannot be encrypted to.
 In the future (with witness encryption or similar) it may be possible to unify these concepts.

+!!! todo

-> TODO: Give examples for usecases at different points in the spectrum of Identity/Topic combinations.
+     Give examples for usecases at different points in the spectrum of Identity/Topic combinations.

+!!! todo

-> TODO: Simple local filtering on topics (i.e. subtopics) and potentially optimisations by broadcasting local filters.
+     Simple local filtering on topics (i.e. subtopics) and potentially optimisations by broadcasting local filters.

 ```haskell
 type Topic = Message -> Bool